ahbarnett/mwrapdemo/README.md

 * To get mex compilation working on your system you may need to edit `bin/mexopts.sh` in your MATLAB installation directory.
 On an ubuntu 12.04 system running MATLAB R2012a I needed to add the flag `--openmp` to `LDFLAGS` in the `glnxa64)` case.
 * If you want to pass a flag to C, this is as an int.
 However, Booleans in MATLAB passed directly cause a segfault.
 They must be converted to doubles.
 See `c/demo.mw`
 * Text output from Fortran `write(*,*)` doesn't seem to make it to the MATLAB terminal, unlike C stdout which does, at least when MATLAB is run with `-nodesktop`. mexPrintf is clumsy but works (see `f/lib.f`).
 * The Mac OSX flags require some tweaking: `-lgfortran` may need to be removed.
 Currently we have problems with `write` in Fortran.
+Also it seems Xcode doesn't even support OpenMP, so apparently Mac users wanting this will have to install gcc and adjust `mexopts.sh` to point mex to this compiler.

 ### Other projects showing how to use MWrap